xmarva/xmarva.github.io/_pages/about.md

   more_info: >
     <p>📍 Buenos Aires, Argentina </p>

-news: false # includes a list of news items
+news: true # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false # includes social icons at the bottom of the page
 ---

-> _The distance between insanity and genius is measured only by success (c)_

 Hey there, welcome to my website!